mojohealy/mojohealy/content/post/webinar_mapping_GE_and_CD/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-_[Register at this link](https://usq.zoom.us/meeting/register/tZErdu2tqjwjHNMIzCb9BmFWUxLIGyOnDZnq) to attend the webinar “Mapping graduate employability and career development in higher education research”, on Thursday October 28, 2020 at 07:00 PM Australian Eastern Standard Time._
+_[Register at this link](https://usq.zoom.us/meeting/register/tZErdu2tqjwjHNMIzCb9BmFWUxLIGyOnDZnq) to attend my webinar “Mapping graduate employability and career development in higher education research”, on Thursday October 28, 2020 at 07:00 PM Australian Eastern Standard Time._

 One way that COVID-19 has affected academic life is the massive disruption to conferences and other forms of in person scholarly communication.
 Personally, I’ve had four conferences that I planned on attending cancelled.
 This sudden change to academic communication and networking is even the focus of a [number of higher education researchers](https://www.eventbrite.com.au/e/missing-conferences-academic-gatherings-in-a-time-of-limited-mobility-tickets-116679994003).